 In addition to her appellate work, Cindy is an accomplished trial lawyer.
 She has tried numerous employment and commercial cases in administrative agencies and state and federal courts throughout the country.

-Before joining RCC, Cindy was an associate at Shilepsky, Messing & Rudavsky in Boston, counsel at the First National Bank of Chicago, and an associate at Peterson Ross Schloerb & Seidel in Chicago.
+Before joining Robinson Curley, Cindy was an associate at Shilepsky, Messing & Rudavsky in Boston, counsel at the First National Bank of Chicago, and an associate at Peterson Ross Schloerb & Seidel in Chicago.

 - Cook County Circuit Court -- 2012.
 Represented former police officer in sexual harassment lawsuit against suburban Chicago police department.
 Favorably settled during trial.